 Preached by Dr. Gene Scott on September 9, 1979

-The hand of our God is upon all them for good that seek him . . .
+The hand of our God is upon all them that seek him . . .

 The prophets Haggai and Zechariah preached to strengthen the hands of the people who had given up under government pressure during the events recorded in the book of Ezra.
 These books deal with events that took place in both Babylon and in the land surrounding Jerusalem.
 It is difficult to understand these books without studying the background of the prophetic books of Isaiah, Jeremiah, Ezekiel and Daniel, and the historical books of Chronicles and Kings that tell of the carrying away of the people into bondage.

-Three successive waves of people were carried away into bondage under the reigns of Jehoiakim, Jeconiah, also known as Jehoiachin, and Zedekiah.
-The first deportation occurred under Jehoiakim around 607 BC, the second under Jeconiah around 599 BC, and the third under Zedekiah in 588 BC.
+Three successive waves of people were carried away into bondage under the reign of Jehoiakim, Jeconiah, also known as Jehoiakim around 607 BC, the second under Jeconiah around 599 BC, and the third under Zedekiah in 588 BC.
 Ezekiel prophesied during the time when Nebuchadnezzar took Zedekiah into bondage and blinded him.
 Zedekiah was the last king to fall, and the 70 years of bondage that Jeremiah had prophesied began at that time.

 Isaiah also prophesied of the bondage, and he named Cyrus as the king who would issue the decree that the people could return to their homeland.
 Daniel saw in the books that the captivity would last only 70 years.
 We read in the book of Ezra that God stirred up the spirit of Cyrus, who issued the decree.
 But out of 650,000 people in bondage, only 50,000 responded and returned to Jerusalem to rebuild the temple in God’s city.
 Later, after the temple was built, another 9,000 led by Ezra came to strengthen their hands.
 That means only about 60,000 people, which is less than 10 percent of the 650,000 children of God in Babylon, responded to God’s call.